 Relationship Between Islamic Finance and Money Laundering

 As with many financial institutions, the Islamic financial sector also has some money laundering risks.
 While Islamic finance is much more risk-focused than traditional practices, it also needs an improved governance environment for Islamic finance players because negative findings affect the institution and the general sector.
-Therefore, Anti-Money Laundering issues must be carefully planned and implemented in Islamic financial institutions.
+Therefore, Anti-Money Laundering (AML) issues must be carefully planned and implemented in Islamic financial institutions.
 Nevertheless, there is little research on the risks of money laundering in Islamic finance from Islamic finance's gradual growth.

 AML/CTF Compliance in Islamic Finance Sector

 While it can be argued that, based on the rationale for customer identification requirements, such parties should be considered "customers" in terms of standards.
 It is helpful to state this clearly.
 AML / CTF policies and procedures in Islamic finance should generally include; customer identification, continuous monitoring of accounts and transactions, record keeping, and suspicious transaction reporting.
 For this, an advanced Know Your Customer (KYC) policy should be considered a vital requirement for any Islamic bank.
-In addition, Islamic banks accepted, for example, gambling, alcohol, pork-based products as haram and the trade of these products, etc. No investment is made in businesses that do so, so this is not allowed.
-Therefore, in order to comply with Sharia and avoid reputational damage, Islamic banks should be very careful with their customers and ensure that their funding sources do not result from criminal or non-Sharia activities.
+In addition, Islamic banks accepted, for example, gambling, alcohol, pork-based products such as haram, and the trade of these products, etc. No investment is made in businesses that do so, so this is not allowed.
+Therefore, to comply with Sharia and avoid reputational damage, Islamic banks should be very careful with their customers and ensure that their funding sources do not result from criminal or non-Sharia activities.

 What Are The ML/TF Risks Specific to Islamic Finance?

-On the other hand, in Islamic financial institutions, Zakah and Sadaqa funds are collected on behalf of and from customers, often in large amounts, and managed and paid by Islamic financial institutions.
+On the other hand, in Islamic financial institutions, Zakah and Sadaqa funds are collected on and from customers, often in large amounts, and managed and paid by Islamic financial institutions.
 Institutions generally have the power to appoint natural and legal persons, including non-profit organizations, as beneficiaries.
 Suppose Islamic financial institutions do not have robust ML/TF risk management processes.
-In that case, such a high operating volume may increase banks' exposure to serious risks, especially reputational, operational, compliance, and concentration risks.
+In that case, such a high operating volume may increase banks' exposure to severe risks, especially reputational, operational, compliance, and concentration risks.
 Such risks can be summarized as ML/TF risks that Islamic Finance institutions have, but AML/CTF programs can be followed to reduce these risks.
-As we mentioned earlier, in Islamic financial institutions, customers go through a tighter Know Your Customer (KYC) process for some reasons so that these risks can be understood and avoided during customer engagement moments.
+As we mentioned earlier, in Islamic financial institutions, customers go through a tighter KYC process.
+These risks can be understood and avoided during customer engagement moments.

 However, it is not a smart way to launder money to Murabaha for two main reasons.
-The first of these reasons is that the criminal can go directly to the commodity seller, buy the goods for cash, and then sell it for check or bank transfer.
+The first of these reasons is that the criminal can go directly to the commodity seller, buy the goods for cash, and then sell it for a check or bank transfer.
 In this process, criminals can go through an Islamic bank and get caught up in that bank's review and AML/CTF checks.
 The second is that when the Islamic bank sells the goods in deferred payments, the time given to the customer to pay the price and increase the customer accordingly is taken into account.
 Therefore, in a Murabaha transaction, the price is always higher than the market price.
 If the client can use cash to purchase a similar asset from the market, it causes him to pay less in a Murabaha transaction than he had to pay on a loan basis.
 In case of an earlier payment in a Murabaha transaction, no discount can be determined in advance in the contract, and the customer cannot claim this as his right.
 All features ensure that the Murabaha transaction is very costly and unsuitable for money laundering.